 The day started early taking the train at 6:50.
-3 trains and 1 bus ride later we arrived at our destination, Les Pres d’Orvin.
-If you can’t tell by the name, we are now in the French speaking part of Switzerland.
+Three trains and one bus ride later we arrived at our destination, Les Pres d’Orvin.
+If you can’t tell by the name, we are now in the French-speaking part of Switzerland.

-Off the bus we walked past all the downhill skiers and snowboards and cross country skiers to a nice place to put on our snow shoes.
+Off the bus, we walked past all the downhill skiers and snowboards and cross country skiers to a beautiful place to put on our snowshoes.

 Already our hands were a bit cold which makes putting on the shoes difficult.
 It takes about 20 minutes of hiking for the fingers to thaw!

-This was the perfect hike to get started for the year.
+This hike was the perfect hike to get started for the year.

 There was some elevation gain but nothing intense.
 The trail weaves through the cross-country skiers so you do need to pay attention at the crossings.